Information for International Applicants (i.e., Non-UK Residents)

 If English is not your first language you will need to prove your English skill.
 You will need an approved International English Language Test Certificate (IELTS).

-If your first language is not English, we would require a level of SELTS 5.5 in all four components (Level B2) and this exam can be obtained through the British Council.
+If your first language is not English, we would require a minimum level of 6 in all four components and this exam can be obtained at a local test centre, you can find details of approved test centres here -

 You may also need a Tuberculosis Test Certificate - click below for more information.